mattb0101/interactive_fe_milestone/README.md

 ## **Bugs and problems**

 * Opportunity Cards - This is now working easier and will not stop the game.
 Using the object was easier than using the array, but it is still removing all the elements in the array rather than just the targetted one.
 There is going to be functionality to use saved cards, but this is not yet built so it isnt affecting the gameplay.
 * Afterm moving space using an Opportunity card, the choose to enrol screen toggles multiple times.
 This is not a great issue, but if it toggles off the screen, the player will not go inside, but they can still roll and keep moving.
+* As mentioned, the validators not recognising the 'backdrop-filter' css property.
+Not sure what to do about it as its a property and it works?

 ## Deployment